Daham-Mustaf/SHACL-to-Validate-RDF-Jena-apache-Data/README.md

 - `dataFileName`: The name of the data graph file.
 - `shapeFileName`: The name of the shape graph file.

-Please ensure that both files are in the `src/main/resources/` directory or provide the correct relative path if they are located elsewhere.

 ## Output